 iOS Developer Technical Skills

-Languages: Swift, Objective-C (reading and legacy maintenance) UI Frameworks: SwiftUI, UIKit, AppKit (macOS) Architecture: MVVM, VIPER, Clean Architecture, TCA (The Composable Architecture) Apple Frameworks: Combine, async/await, Core Data, CloudKit, CoreLocation, MapKit, AVFoundation, HealthKit, ARKit, StoreKit, Push Notifications (APNs) Networking: URLSession, Alamofire, REST APIs, GraphQL, WebSockets Testing: XCTest, XCUITest, Quick/Nimble, SnapshotTesting CI/CD: Fastlane, Xcode Cloud, GitHub Actions, TestFlight, Firebase App Distribution Tools: Xcode, Instruments (profiling), Charles Proxy, Git, Figma, Crashlytics
+Languages: Swift, Objective-C (reading and legacy maintenance) UI Frameworks: SwiftUI, UIKit, AppKit (macOS) Architecture: MVVM, VIPER, Clean Architecture, TCA (The Composable Architecture) Apple Frameworks: Combine, async/await, Core Data, CloudKit, CoreLocation, MapKit, AVFoundation, HealthKit, ARKit, StoreKit, Push Notifications (APNs) networking: URLSession, Alamofire, REST APIs, GraphQL, WebSockets Testing: XCTest, XCUITest, Quick/Nimble, SnapshotTesting CI/CD: Fastlane, Xcode Cloud, GitHub Actions, TestFlight, Firebase App Distribution Tools: Xcode, Instruments (profiling), Charles Proxy, Git, Figma, Crashlytics

 Best ATS Keywords for iOS Developer Resume